A Complete Guide To The Hai Van Pass: Route, Rental & Motorbike Tours

 What is The Hai Van Pass?

 The Hai Van Pass and the spur of the Truong Son (Annamite) mountain range, which it traverses, has played a large part in the history of Vietnam.
 The road itself is 21 kilometres long with inclines of up to 11 degrees at some points.
 It reaches a peak of 496 metres.

 The beauty of the landscape on show while driving over the pass cannot be understated.
 The road snakes its way up through the steep hills, surrounded by lush tropical jungle.
 It’s adorned with views out over the ocean and white sand beaches.
 From the southern side, the whole curve of Da Nang is visible.
 Then from the north sparkling Lang Co Beach is stunning.

 Geographically, the range of mountains split Vietnam into its southern and northern climates.
 The range protects Da Nang from the formidable “Chinese Winds”.
 They blow in from the northwest and can make for significant differences in climate.
 During the winter months (November-March) the northern side can be very cold and wet.
 However, on the southern side, it remains warm and dry.
-Check out our full article here on the weather to help plan your trip.
+Check out our full article here on the weather in this area to help plan your trip.

 The mountains also made for a significant geopolitical boundary, separating the Champa and Dai Viet Kingdoms for centuries.
 The steep, unforgiving mountains were a tough obstacle to overcome in any conquest.
-The Hai Van Pass was also a crucial land link between the cities of Hue and Da Nang during the Vietnam War.
+The Hai Van Pass was also a crucial land link between the cities of Hue and Da Nang during the American War.
 The top of the pass has had fortifications to stop unauthorised passage since the Dai Viet Kingdom.